Broadening the landscape

 This repeated observation has shaped not only my paintings but also my relationship with the place I call home.
 It has deepened my sense of belonging and reinforced my belief that extraordinary beauty can be found in ordinary landscapes.

-As my practice continues to evolve, however, I've begun to feel the need to look beyond the horizons I know so well.
-This isn't about moving away from the Fens—they will always remain at the heart of my work—but about allowing other landscapes to inform and enrich the way I see.
+As my practice continues to evolve, however, I've begun to feel the need to include other places I know well and love and allow other landscapes to inform and enrich the way I see.

 Every landscape has its own rhythm and character.
 Its geology, weather, history and human presence leave subtle traces that reveal themselves through careful observation.
-Visiting unfamiliar places asks me to become a beginner again: to slow down, to spend time looking before painting, and to respond without relying on what I already know.
+Including other places and asks me to become a beginner again: to slow down, to spend time looking before painting, and to respond without relying on what I already know.

 New places bring different qualities of light, unexpected colour harmonies and unfamiliar forms.
 They challenge my assumptions and encourage me to find fresh ways of expressing what I see.
 Often it is these moments of uncertainty that lead to the greatest discoveries, not only about the landscape itself but about my own process as a painter.